What follows is a list of absolutely-must-reads for anyone interested in investing and personal finance.

 For Retail Investors & Advisors Alike

-Every time someone (mostly advisors) tells me that they use Morningstar to research funds picks, I throw up a little in my mouth, and think of this paper.
+Every time someone (mostly advisors) tells me that they use Morningstar to research funds picks, I think of this paper.

 For Institutional Investors and/or Active Managers